Crespo-Otero-group/fromage/doc/source/gloss.rst

     Self-Consistent Ewald Embedded Scheme.
 The EEC model where the embedding charges are computed self consistently in the excited state

+  Mechanical embedding
+    ONIOM embedding where no point charges are included and the intersystem electrostatic interaction is purely at low level

+  Electrostatic embedding
+    ONIOM embedding where the point charges from the surrounding cluster are included in the Hamiltonian of the high level of theory to be treat Coulombic terms in the excited state

 Calculations
 ============